Boilerplate for asyncio applications

 It’s unusual, but sometimes you’re going to want a coroutine to not get interrupted by cancellation during the shutdown sequence.
 You’ll look in the official docs and find asyncio.shield().

-If, however, you go through a conventional shutdown sequence (like aiorun is doing internally), you would call:
+Let me explain: if you do a conventional shutdown sequence (like aiorun is doing internally), this is the sequence of steps:

 - tasks = all_tasks(), followed by